DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates
 ### **2021/07/06 v0.639**
+ * NEW - Combat now has a bar that determind the extra damage you deal based on timing (5%+ damage), you can disable this and hide the bar to disable this feature in the setting menu if you dont want time based combat :)
  * NEW - Enemies now will deal variable damag 5%+-
- * NEW - Combat now has a bar that determind the damage you deal based on timing (10%+- damage)
  * NEW - Enemies now will now crit 10% crit chance 50% crit damage
  * NEW - Update combat log text, hopfully its easier to read
  * FIX - Updated realtime liberary, this should fix sometimes chat doesnt show up correctly